giellalt/giellalt.github.io/infra/GutUsageExamples.md

 # Reponame regexes

-The core of `gut` is to run `git` commands over a set of repos with reponames matching a regex. `gut` support "extended" regexes, so one can easily match complex patterns if needed.
+The core of `gut` is to run `git` commands over a set of repos with reponames matching a regex. `gut` supports "extended" regexes, so one can easily match complex patterns if needed.
 In daily use very simple regexes are usually enough. `^` and `$` are bound to the beginning and end of the reponame.

 Some examples: